solana-labs/solana/docs/src/running-validator/validator-start.md

 Add the `--snapshot-compression none` argument to your `solana-validator` command-line arguments and restart the validator.

-### Using a ramdisk with spill-over into swap for the accounts database to reduce SSD wear {#using-a-ramdisk-with-spill-over-into-swap-for-the-accounts-database-to-reduce-ssd-wear}
+### Using a ramdisk with spill-over into swap for the accounts database to reduce SSD wear

 If your machine has plenty of RAM, a tmpfs ramdisk ([tmpfs](https://man7.org/linux/man-pages/man5/tmpfs.5.html)) may be used to hold